Want to learn about what lake erosion is? This article will discuss in detail what lake erosion is and what to do when that happens.

 Prevent Lake Erosion Using Seawall

 Other than the stones, you can also prevent lake erosion with the help of seawalls.
-A seawall is a large concrete structure built on waters to withstand the waves’ force.
+A seawall is a large concrete structure built on water to withstand the waves’ force.
 In this way, it stops the waves from reaching the shore.

 On the one hand, a seawall protects the shores, but on the other hand, it redirects the wave energy.
 Consequently, it may cause more significant erosion in the proximity of the protected area.